WINSDK/careful.observer/posts/example.md

 ## Introduction

 > Viola!
-Here we see the two different secret values on the attacking thread, at
+Here we see the two different secret values on the attacking thread\
-> a pretty much comparable frequency.
+> at a pretty much comparable frequency.

 ```asm
 mov  rax, 0x12345678f00dfeed